The basic outline of the schedule

 Our first day will be a plunge into the analysis of data.
-We will analyze data sets designed to highlight the important descriptive and inferential techniques, univariate and bivariate, in the AP* Statistics course.
-The data sets are long on interest, and can be taken right into the classroom.
+We will analyze data sets designed to highlight univariate and bivariate analysis, statistics and graphs, in the AP Statistics course.
+The data sets are long on interest and are classroom ready.

-Our second day will be a tour of Experimental Design (completely randomized design and randomized block design) and Sampling techniques (simple, stratified, cluster, systematic).
+On our second day we will focus on teacher issues.
+We will continue our presentation of the Resources provided by the College Board: Course development, Enrolling Students, and the “AP Classroom.”
+The course content on the second day will feature Experimental Design (completely randomized design and randomized block design) and Sampling techniques (simple, stratified, cluster, systematic).
 We will focus on the decisions involved in choosing an experimental design strategy, methods of control of potentially confounding variables, and what factors would lead one to particular choices of an appropriate sampling design.

 • Unit 3: Collecting data – sampling and the design of experiments